-- 1 From the page where you want to add the overlay, select MENU > Edit Overlays. - 2 Select Top Bar, Bottom Bar, Left Bar, or Right Bar. - 3 Select Mercury Engine. - 4 Select BACK.
+- 1 From the page where you want to add the overlay, select Options > Edit Overlays.
+TIP: You can also select Toolbars from the menu bar to quickly change the overlays. - 2 Select Top Bar, Bottom Bar, Left Bar, or Right Bar. - 3 Select Mercury Engine. - 4 Select Back.